 - Internal ops: routing calls to teams, creating tickets, updating CRM fields

-Benefits that show up fast (24/7, faster answers, less staff load)
+Benefits that show up fast

 You usually see benefits quickly when calls are high-volume.
 Healthcare call centers often miss targets.